serokell/blog-posts/existential-vs-universal-quantification/article.md

 multitypedList = [Elem "a", Elem 1, Elem (Just 5)]
 ```
 This is a heterogeneous list that contains values of different types.
-You can't do that with an universally quantified list because every element in that list would need to have the same type.
+You can't do that with an universally quantified list because every element in that list would need to have the same type.w
-But, there are not a lot of things you can do with elements of this list.
+But, there are not many things you can do with elements of this list.
 Since the type of elements is unknown, you can't address it, nor can you pass it to functions that expect values of concrete type.
 However, adding constraints to the `a` variable may improve the situation: